ShubhamKJ123/home_loan_web/README.md

 * Contact Page: Our Contact Page ensures that users can easily reach out to us for personalized assistance or inquiries.

 # Azure Services/Technologies used :
-1. Static Web Apps.
+1. Storage accounts.
-2. Storage Accounts.
+2. Static website.
-3. Web Apps for Containers
+3. Containers

 # Steps followed while Deploying on Azure along with Screenshot :
 1. Firstly, Open Azure Portal

-2. Now, Search for <b>Storage Accounts</b>
+2. Now, Search for <b>Storage accounts</b>

 3. After that, Write any Name in the Storage account name field click on REVIEW, and then the CREATE button

 4. After Deployed Successfully, go to RESOURCES.

-5. In Resources, search for <b>Static Website</b>
+5. In Resources, search for <b>Static website</b>
 6. After that, we have to fill fill the name of the starting page i.e., index.html, and after fill click on save.

 7. Now, Search for <b>containers</b>.